 Please find below the list of services available.

 We deliver skills building groups to parents and carers who have children with a diagnosis of ADHD (Attention Deficit Hyperactivity Disorder) or are undergoing an assessment for ADHD.

 Eikon is a Surrey based charity that has been working in the local community for almost two decades, providing long-term support to some of the county’s most vulnerable young people and their…

 Kooth.com is an online mental health and emotional wellbeing platform for children and young people aged 10-18 years.

 The platform is free, safe and anonymous for young people in Surrey.
 It provides…

 Learning Space provides up to six 1:1 sessions for children and young people aged 5 – 18 years who need support with mental health and emotional well-being issues.

-The National Autistic Society provide a Family Support Service to parents and carers who have received a diagnosis of autism for their child or young person (aged 0-18 years) who live within Surrey.
+The National Autistic Society provide a Family Support Service for parents and carers who are seeking or received a diagnosis of autism for their child or young person (aged 0-18 years) who live…

 Our Primary Mental Health Team (PMHT) supports children and young people when they begin to feel emotionally or mentally unwell.
 We help to build resilience and improve wellbeing to reduce the chances…